Virology

 Co-infections and viral DNA interaction in human blood plasma

-The medical fixation on the isolated pathogen Borrelia burgdorferi is a cardinal error.
-In microbiological reality, pathogens never operate in a vacuum; they form complex, synergistic networks.
-As is evident from my research into retroviruses, in chronic Lyme disease we observe an absolutely comparable, orchestrated immune suppression driven by so-called “co-infections.”
+The dogmatic medical fixation on the isolated pathogen Borrelia burgdorferi is one of the greatest errors in modern infectiology.
+In microbiological reality, pathogens never operate in a vacuum; they form highly complex, remarkably adaptable, and synergistic networks.
+As is evident from my decades of research into retroviruses and the HI virus (HIV), in chronic Lyme disease we observe an absolutely comparable, practically orchestrated immune suppression, driven primarily by so-called “co-infections.”

 The Pathogen Synergy: A Deadly Dance

-One of the least understood mechanisms is the awakening of endogenous viruses.
-Almost every human passively harbors the Epstein-Barr Virus (EBV), Cytomegalovirus (CMV), or Human Herpesviruses (HHV-6).
-Under normal circumstances, these are kept in check by an intact immune system.
+One of the least understood mechanisms of Post-Lyme Disease is the explosive awakening of endogenous viruses.
+Almost every Western human passively harbors the Epstein-Barr Virus (EBV), Cytomegalovirus (CMV), or Human Herpesvirus 6 (HHV-6) throughout their lives, mostly dormant in spinal fluid or B-cells.
+Under normal circumstances, these are easily kept in check (latency) by an intact immune system.

-Healing chronic multisystem diseases demands an orchestrated strategy.
-Before the antibacterial attack, the viral load must be massively reduced (e.g., via systemic antivirals or targeted ozone therapy).
-Simultaneously, parasitic co-infections like Babesia must be eliminated as a priority, as they keep the blood toxic for the other players.
-Only by shattering this “Pathogenic Alliance” does the natural human immune system even stand a chance to control the microbiological terrain again.
+Healing chronic multisystem diseases demands an orchestrated, multi-systemic, and fractionated strategy.
+Before the primary antibacterial attack, the viral load must absolutely be reduced (e.g., via systemic herbal antivirals or targeted high-dose ozone therapy).
+Simultaneously, parasitic co-infections like Babesia must be eliminated as an absolute priority, as they keep the blood permanently toxic and drastically block cellular oxygen.

 Scientific References